ki5zha/preventer/README.md

+#Updated to 1.21.4   use the drop down that says Master to obtain access to the latest version.

-Downloads are in the Assets folder.
+Downloads are in the Assets folder

 Has only been tested with FABRIC 1.21.4 !!!!!!
 # Preventer
 Preventer is a collection of **over fifty** modules who prevent you from doing certain actions (e.g. accidentally breaking budding amethyst or stripping logs).